Seirdy/seirdy.one/content/posts/website-best-practices.md

 * Notes on improving support for braille displays.
 * How to work well with caret-based navigation.
 * Ways to keep tap targets large.
 The WCAG recommends tap targets at least 44 pixels tall and wide, large enough to easily tap on a touchscreen.
 Google recommends raising that to 48 pixels, going so far as to make tap target size a ranking factor in search.
-* How to phrase sentences such that some meaning can be inferred without understanding numbers, for readers with dyscalculia.
+* How to choose phrasings such that some meaning can be inferred without understanding numbers, for readers with dyscalculia.
+This is more applicable to posts whose main focus is not mathematical or quantitative.
+* How to include equations in a way that maximizes compatibility and accessibility.
 * Keypad-based navigation on feature phones (c.f.
 KaiOS devices).
 * How keyboard navigation can be altered by assistive tools such as screen readers.
 * Keyboard-driven browsers and extensions.
 Qutebrowser, Luakit, visurf, Tridactyl, etc.
 * Avoiding `_blank` targets in URLs unless absolutely necessary.
-* Ways to improve comprehension by readers who struggle to understand non-literal language (cognitive disabilities, non-native speakers unfamiliar with idioms, etc.).
+* Ways to improve comprehension by readers who struggle to understand non-literal language (certain manifestations of cognitive disabilities, non-native speakers unfamiliar with idioms, etc.).
 I might wait until the W3C <cite>[Personalization Help and Support 1.0](https://w3c.github.io/personalization-semantics/help/index.html)</cite> draft specification matures and its vocabularies gain adoption before going in depth.

 Conclusion
 ----------